Norfolk and Western Class J (1941): Construction and design changes

 A close-up of No. 611's running gear in 2023 (Note: Most of the running gear's components came from sister locomotive No. 605.)

 In the summer of 1941, the first of the J class, No. 600 was erected at the N&W's Roanoke (East End) Shops in Roanoke, Virginia, and completed on October 20.
 It sported a streamlined pilot with a retractable coupler that could horizontally swing out, a bullet-shaped nose with an enclosed headlight mounted into the nose, and a skyline casing that encased the smokestack, sand dome, steam dome, bell, whistle, and safety valves on top of the boiler.
 Among the running boards, there was a broad skirting mounted from the cab and firebox sides forward over the cylinders, then narrowing as turned into the pilot.
 The class J tender is a 22D-type, which holds 26 ST of coal and 22000 gal of water.
 This would later change to 35 ST and 20000 gal, respectively due to multiple water stops on the N&W mainline in the mid-1940s.
-No. 600 was equipped with Timken roller bearings and lightweight reciprocating parts on all of its axles, rods, pistons, crossheads, valve gear, and wrist pins, which provided the locomotive a smooth run and quicker acceleration.
-It was also equipped with a Hancock long-bell 3-chime "steamboat" whistle.
+No. 600 was equipped with a Hancock long-bell 3-chime "steamboat" whistle, as well as Timken roller bearings and lightweight reciprocating parts on all of its axles, rods, pistons, crossheads, valve gear, and wrist pins, which provided the locomotive a smooth run and quicker acceleration.

 The Roanoke Shops built four more locomotives; No. 601 on November 17; No. 602 on December 8; No. 603 on December 24; and No. 604 on January 27, 1942.
 No. 602 was equipped with a trailing truck booster, which increased starting tractive effort from 73300 lbf up to 85800 lbf.
 In December 1945, No. 602's booster was removed for easier maintenance.
 The result was an increase in the starting tractive effort of the main engine to 80000 lbf (rendering the booster on No. 602 superfluous), and an increase in maximum drawbar horsepower from 4700 hp to 5100 hp at 40 mph.
 Nos.
 600–604 cost the N&W $167,000 apiece.
 Because of their presence, the class J locomotives became the poster of N&W's advertisements.
 They were built with automatic lubricators at 220 points, allowing them to operate up to 1,300 mi between refills.